 Temporary Students must:

-- Contact the ACCESS Office to verify your temporary disability and obtain appropriate permissions to use our services.
+- Contact the SAS Office to verify your temporary disability and obtain appropriate permissions to use our services.

 - Call (802) 656-7753

 - Visit Living/Learning A170